gitfrosh/lotr-api/CONTRIBUTING.md

 ### Start React frontend

 - move into the frontend folder `cd frontend`
+- install packages with `npm install`
 - get your development server started with `npm start` on localhost:3000

+### Create a user
+- navigate to localhost:3000 and signup
+- using your favorite mongo tool get to the user documents and get your new access_token for using the secured APIs.

 - **HACK AWAY!** 🔨🔨🔨